Recent developments

 The image-related inquiry connects to eikones, the Leading House of the Swiss National Research Focus “Image Critique: The Power and Meaning of Images,” which is located in Basel.
 The project has been running in Basel since 1 October 2005, aiming to produce scholarship addressing the fact that our knowledge society has become a society of images.
 It is based on the belief that our society can only solve its problems if the practices of visual critique contribute to knowledge production by dedicating themselves to foundational research and exemplary applications.

-The focus area on “culture” particularly enables the Faculty of Humanities and Social Sciences to actively impactfully engage with current social processes.
+The focus area on “culture” particularly enables the Faculty of Humanities and Social Sciences to actively and impactfully engage with current social processes.
 Social impact has been further strengthened in recent years with other faculties whose social relevance is unquestioned.
 The significance of the faculty within the university is accordingly reflected not only quantitatively in the number of students but also qualitatively in the range of projects pursued.